Palpung Monastery: Palpung in Tibet

+Social turmoil from the late 1950s to 1976 brought destruction of some monastery buildings and neglected maintenance to Palpung's main temple.
+Construction and repair, initially funded by the government, then later by the 12th Tai Situpa and others, commenced in the late 1980s.
+Palpung’s main temple was recognized in 2013 as a national cultural heritage site, having previously been a provincial-level site.
+It was named to the World Monuments Watch list in 1998 and 2000.

 There are an estimated 800 monks residing in the monastery itself and a larger number resident in the surrounding region.

 Palpung in India

 Pema Tönyö Nyinje, the 12th Tai Situpa, fled from Kham to Bhutan and then India at the age of six, where he consequently received his formal traditional training under Rangjung Rigpe Dorje, 16th Karmapa.
 At the age of 22 he started to set up his seat in exile, Palpung Sherabling Monastery, in Himachal Pradesh, North India.

 Palpung Sherabling Monastery currently has approximately 1,000 monks; 250 are enrolled in the monastic university curriculum on the premises.
 Palpung Yeshe Rabgyeling Nun Monastery is located near the city of Manali, in the Bunthar town has about 200 nuns.
 The Monastery also offers the traditional Kagyu three-year retreat for both monks and nuns on the compound.

 Palpung Congregation

 The Palpung congregation consists of more than 180 monasteries and temples throughout some Chinese and Tibetan districts.
 Palpung Congregation also has branch institutions in Europe, USA, Canada Oceania and Asia altogether about 300 branches world wide.
-Its European Seat is Palpung Yeshe Chökhor Ling Europe, Palpung Europe which was established and is under the direction of Chöje Lama Palmo.
+Its European Seat is Palpung Yeshe Chökhor Ling Europe, Palpung Europe which was established and is under the direction of Chöje Lama Gelongma Palmo.